-Lymphatic massage is a very light, manual therapy that stimulates the flow of lymphatic fluid.
-Bryan is trained to level 3 in the Dr. Vodder method of manual lymphatic drainage (MLD).
-The technique uses a slow, light, repetitive pressure to move fluid.
-It is very calming to the nervous system and does not cause pain, therefore it helps to release muscle tension.
-MLD promotes fluid exchange to bathe the tissues of the body in nutrients, while removing waste metabolites, to speed the healing process.
+Lymphatic massage is a very light, manual therapy, that stimulates the flow of lymphatic fluid.
+Bryan Hill is a Registered Massage Therapist, who has participated in 160 hours of post-graduate training in the Dr. Vodder method of manual lymphatic drainage (MLD).
+This technique uses a slow, light, repetitive pressure to move fluid.
+It is very calming to the nervous system and should not cause pain.
+Down regulation of the sympathetic nervous system may help to release muscle tension.
+MLD promotes fluid exchange to bathe the tissues of the body in nutrients, while removing waste metabolites, to promote healing processes.

-For acute injuries and to assist healing of surgical interventions such as hip or knee replacements a series of daily appointments will present the best opportunity for healing.
-For chronic conditions the frequency will depend upon what other intervention are employed.
+For acute injuries, and to assist healing of surgical interventions, such as hip or knee replacements and cosmetic procedures, a series of consecutive daily appointments will present the best opportunity for healing.
+For chronic conditions the frequency will depend upon what other interventions are employed.

 Copyright © Bryan Hill, RMT.
 All rights reserved.

 Bryan Hill, RMT +1.250.702.7048